jhonfe64/car2/README.md

 ### To run the project

+Make sure mongodb
-Make sure to install mongoose. type on vsc console => cd car2 and cd src //to get into the folders type nodemon index // to run the server
+type on vsc console => cd car2 and cd src to get into the right folder type nodemon index to run the server